 What happens if my car is being repaired and I have temporary use of a replacement car?

 Contact our parking contractor on 01992 764520 with the registration details and how long you expect to be using the replacement vehicle.
 They will update your details accordingly.
-You can also report this to your Local Housing Centre.

 How do I appeal a parking ticket?

 Elite Car Parking Management Ltd, PO Box 12606, Epping, CM16 9FB (by post)

 Or online at: www.eliteparkingmanagement.com.